Quick answers

 Now the failure that the dial model walks people straight into.
 They want to save money, so they set effort low and leave it there.
 Sometimes that saves money.
 Sometimes it costs more than high would have, and the mechanism is worth understanding.

 Effort lowered on a hard task does not make the task easy.
 It makes Claude reach less far for an answer that the task still requires.
 The result is a thinner first attempt: a shallower fix, a missed edge case, a tool call skipped that should have happened.
 You then notice the problem and correct it, which is another turn, more context, more tokens.
 Two or three of those correction loops and you have spent more than a single high-effort pass would have cost, and you have spent your own attention on top.
-The official guidance for Opus 4.7 says it plainly: if you see shallow reasoning on a complex problem, raise effort rather than prompting around it.
+The official guidance says it plainly: if you see shallow reasoning on a complex problem, raise effort rather than prompting around it.
 Cheap-looking work that has to be redone is not cheap.

 The mirror-image mistake is treating max as a free upgrade.
 It is not.
 The documentation warns that on most workloads max adds real cost for relatively small quality gains, and on some structured or less demanding tasks it can lead to overthinking, where the model labours a simple thing into something worse.
 So the dial is wrong at both ends.
 Low is not a guaranteed saving and high is not a guaranteed improvement.
 Effort rewards matching, not maximizing.